 If, for example, there are several tax-like fees included in the ticket price, each fee must be specified separately.
 Disclosure of the total value of taxes is not sufficient.

-There must also be this kind of breakdown of the price on the flight ticket in accordance with the IATA standard, and as to other fees, the breakdown must be on a separate receipt.
+There must also be this kind of breakdown of the price on a separate receipt.

 The breakdown of the price is necessary for the passenger, particularly if (s)he cancels the trip and demands a refund of the ticket price.